 - Systems Biology Doctoral Training Centre

 Potential supervisors can advise on which would be most appropriate training programme to apply to.
+Many of these training programmes offer open days when you can come and investigate the possibilities - see their websites for details.

 In exceptional cases, the department also takes students who wish to study for a Masters by Research (MSc Res), which typically takes two years.
 Since we accept few students for this degree, there must be a strong academic case.
 Again, the first step is to contact potential supervisors.